MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 23: 29.10.19
+* Finished chapter 5 in Eloquent Javascript.
+Can't say I understood much.
+Very complicated examples.
+But I'll give the exercises a try nonetheless.
+* Continued learning about destructuring and then back to Redux (45%) (which is also very difficult).
+* Did a lot of Flexbox at work today.
+* I was handed a layout that will require some (for me) heavy javascript programming.
+It's about filtering and sorting.
+It will be good practice.
+I only hope that I am able to make it work!

 ## Day 22: 28.10.19
 * Continued my React course (44%).
 Learned more about Redux plus destructuring.
 * Did some javascript and a lot of HTML and CSS at work.
 That was fun.
 Flexbox is really beginning to stick.
 I work a lot faster now.